DOI-USGS/ISIS3/Managing-Custom-ISIS3-Dependencies-(WIP).md

 ```bash
 conda config --add channels conda-forge --add channels usgs-astrogeology
 ```
+_Note: If your environment pulls SuperLu from usgs-astrogeology instead of conda-forge, try changing their order_
 # Important files in the isis3_dependencies repo

 There are three directories in the `isis3_dependencies` repo: `bin/`, `meta/`, and `recipies/`.

 The `bin/` directory contains some python scripts that are used for determining dependencies and available packages, as well as a script for building packages.
 The `build_package.py` script is the script we will use to build a package for uploading to the [USGS-Astrogeology anaconda.org cloud](https://anaconda.org/usgs-astrogeology).

-The `meta/` directory contains

-The `recipies/` directory contains
+It is essentially a wrapper around a conda-build command.

+The `meta/` directory contains general metadata about the version numbers and configurations of the packages.
+The package-specific metadata will pull some values from this directory.

+The `recipes/` directory contains build scripts, package-specific metadata, and patch files.
+Some of the metadata files here will have an .tmpl extension, which means that they are templates that will generate the real meta.yml file during a build.

 For more information on how conda builds work, see the [Conda build recipes documentation](https://conda.io/docs/user-guide/tasks/build-packages/recipe.html).

-# Using the Anaconda Upload Python Scripts
+# Using the Python Build and Upload Scripts

 To build and upload a package to anaconda, run `python bin/build_package.py <package>` from the root of the isis_dependencies repo.
 This requires you to log into an anaconda account with write permissions for the usgs-astrogeology repo.
 This command will use the build.sh script and meta.yaml specifications found in the  recipies/<package> directory.
 If there is no meta.yaml file, but a meta.yaml.tmpl file exists, one will be created using the template.